HarpCheemse/Click-Buffer/README.md

 How to Use
 Just run ClickBuffer.exe.
 A terminal window will open showing the menu.
 Use the number keys to select options and toggle the buffer.
-Also for anyone Running this from VScode remember to include the VScode file to make sure the output is in CMD and not VScode built in terminal.
+Also for anyone Running this from VScode remember to include the VScode file
 ![Click Buffer Menu](assets/menu.png)

 Download